a horse is not a home

 shit this song is on auto-repeat right now.… ahhhhhhhhhhhhhhh

-Darren’s the only person in the world who sees love the way I do.
-John knows me in every other way — logic, mindset, emotion, personality, habits, taste — but he doesn’t understand my love, which is a big part of me.
+Darren’s the only person in the world who sees love the way I do. ____ knows me in every other way — logic, mindset, emotion, personality, habits, taste — but he doesn’t understand my love, which is a big part of me.
 The only one who understands is Darren1 because we share the same quixotic ideas about it.
 It’s as if we developed this romantic attitude as a backlash to how our fathers (brothers, who also look the same) raised us with such aloofness.
 This ideal is how we bond.

 One time he told me he can’t wait for the day when we’re at his house with our girlfriends, and we’re playing Cranium, and we’re just…happy.